dazzito/gatsby-starter-netlify-cms/src/pages/index.en.md

 mainImage3: /img/blc_logo.png
 mainHeader: About Us
 mainContent: >-
-  **Bangkok Legal Consulting** Co., Ltd. (B.L.C.) was established in 2015 by a team of Legal Professionals having graduated from leading universities both in Thailand and Abroad.
-Our team has over 15 years of experience working with leading Legal firms and Major business organizations.
+  Bangkok Legal Consulting Co., Ltd. (B.L.C.) was established in 2015 by a team of Legal Professionals having graduated from leading universities both in Thailand and Abroad.
-  Bangkok Legal Consulting aims to provide consulting and litigation with a focus in the areas related to Business and Investment.
-Our clients are primarily Investment companies located both in Thailand and abroad.
 statementHeader: Our Statements & Principles
 visionHeader: Vision
 missionHeader: Mission
 valueHeader: Value

 visionContent: >-
-  **" to create a better every-day life for many people "**
+  to create a better every-day life for many people
 missionContent: >-
-  **" to provide a high quassslity, creative, and result – oriented legal team to individuals and businesses, and serve as a primary resource and partner in all aspects of clients’ business growth and development "**
+  to provide a high quassslity, creative, and result – oriented legal team to individuals and businesses, and serve as a primary resource and partner in all aspects of clients’ business growth and development
 valueContent: >-
-  **" Reliability – Loyalty – Commitment – Passion – Respect "**
+  Reliability – Loyalty – Commitment – Passion – Respect

 serviceHeaderLeft: Why us?
 serviceHeaderRight: Our Services